jvanlier/teslacamerge/README.md

 ## Future

-In a later version, I'll probably add an option to include not only the last minute, but also a few minutes earlier, if available (configurable).
+Need to make the number of minutes to look back configurable (currently hardcoded to 2).

 In a much much later version, I might add my own Deep Learning magic: detect vehicles and persons.
 Auto-timelapse if there are no objects detected.
 Otherwise, play at normal speed.